seven1m/rpi-check-in-printer/README.md

    This *might* work on an older Raspberry Pi, but you're on your own.

 1. A Dymo printer.
 I have only tested with the Dymo LabelWriter 450 and 450 Turbo.

-Other printers *should* work, but I'm not sure.
+   Other Dymo printers *should* work out of the box, but I haven't tested any others.

+   Further: A printer made by another brand (not Dymo) could probably be made to work with this setup, assuming there is a Linux print driver for it.
+There is not any Dymo-specific software used, but the setup script only knows how to install Dymo printers.
+You would need to set up the printer manually or tweak the script.

 ## The Steps